timescale/docs/api/_hyperfunctions/heartbeat_agg/rollup.md

     systems to determine if there were any overlapping failures.
 For instance, a master and standby system can have their heartbeats combined to see if there were any intervals where both systems were down at the same time.
-The result of rolling overlapping heartbeats together like this will be a heartbeat aggregate which considers a time live if any of its component aggregates were live.
+The result of rolling overlapping heartbeats together like this is a heartbeat aggregate which considers a time live if any of its component aggregates were live.
   signatures: